driescroons/pling/README.md

 ## 👉 Implementation

 Implemeting it is quite easy.
-First install it.
+First install it:

 ```
 yarn add pling